apache/spark/docs/installation.rst

 By default, all gates are opened.
-An easy way to restrict access to the web application is to do it at the network level, or by using ssh tunnels.
+An easy way to restrict access to the web application is to do it at the network level, or by using SSH tunnels.

-However, it is possible to switch on authentication and define exactly how your users should login into your Airflow environment.
+However, it is possible to switch on authentication and define exactly how your users should login to your Airflow environment.
 Airflow uses ``flask_login`` and exposes a set of hooks in the ``airflow.default_login`` module.
 You can alter the content of this module by overriding it as a ``airflow_login`` module.
 To do this, you would typically copy/paste ``airflow.default_login``